Kanji: the nemesis of Japanese language learners!

 But, if you’ve never studied Japanese before, they can look discouragingly difficult.

-Learning kanji in order of use like this means it can be difficult to see similarities and patterns between the kanji.
+Also, learning kanji in order of use like this means it can be difficult to see similarities and patterns between the kanji.

 If you do want to try the repetition method, some special Japanese graph paper will come in handy, as it will show you how to keep your characters well proportioned and balanced on the page.